BluSda913/StillWatersCodingClass/Team Logan.md

 To run pi apps Menu->accessories->Pi-Apps.

 ### Minecraft Pi
-to install minecraft Pi Pi_apps needs to be opened. navigate to Game->Minecraft Pi(modded) then click install.
+Pi_apps needs to be opened. navigate to Game->Minecraft Pi(modded) then click install.

+To uninstall Minecraft Pi.
+Navigate to Game->Minecraft Pi(modded) then click uninstall.

+To run Minecraft Menu->Games->mcpdil